nestjs/docs.nestjs.com/content/cli/overview.md

 $ npm run start:dev
 ```

 In your browser, open [http://localhost:3000](http://localhost:3000) to see the new application running.
-With the `--watch` flag, the app will automatically recompile and reload when you change any of the source files.
+The app will automatically recompile and reload when you change any of the source files.

 #### Project structure